MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

     1. Select filter to view the available options, then select the X to close.
     1. Select the home menu icon to open the home menu.

-1. Select **Owner settings**.
+1. From the *Home* menu, select **Owner settings**.
 These settings are available to you as a Copilot owner.
 A Copilot contributor does not have access to these menu options.
+    1. Select the drop-down for who can upload files to view the available options.

+1. Return to the *Home* menu and explore the *Plugin* options:
-    1. For plugins for Security Copilot, select the drop-down for Who can add and manage their own custom plugins to view the available options.
+    1. Select the *Plugin settings* for Who can add and manage their own custom plugins to view the available options.
     1. Select drop-down for Who can add and manage custom plugins for everyone in the organization to view the available options.
 Note, this option is greyed out if Who can add and manage their own custom plugins is set to owners only.
     1. Select the information icon next to "Allow Security Copilot to access data from your Microsoft 365 Services."
 This setting must be enabled if you want to use the Microsoft Purview plugin.
 You'll work with this setting in a later exercise.
-    1. Select the drop-down for who can upload files to view the available options.
-    1. Select the home menu icon to open the home menu.

 1. Select **Role assignment**.
     1. Select Add members, then close.